snufflyyy/snufflyyy/README.md

 ### projects

-i am always working on stuff with linux i have also created a fps movement system for unity based off brackeys fps movement system with some extra features (sprinting, headbobbing, etc) which is pretty bad now :( i (try) to work on libvert and vifo
+i am always working on stuff with linux i have also created a bunch of movement systems for unity which all arent that good :( i (try) to work on libvert and vifo

 ### goodbye!